harta55/EnTAP/libs/curl-7.52.1/docs/INTERNALS.md

   as a "CURL *".
 This is usually known as an easy handle in API documentations and examples.

-  Information and state that is related to the actual connection is in the 'connectdata' struct.
+  Information and States that is related to the actual connection is in the 'connectdata' struct.
 When a transfer is about to be made, libcurl will either create a new connection or re-use an existing one.
 The particular connectdata that is used by this handle is pointed out by